-The following gives you some idea of the kind of thing we might cover – and you can see some examples of sessions, and the kind of activities we might use.
+The following session outlines give you an idea of the kind of thing we might cover, and the sort of activities we use.

 Children age 4-7